Through a cooperative development effort, ABS, ConocoPhillips Polar Tankers,

 After successful onboard testing on an oil tanker, ABS has authorized these additive produced spare parts.

-A match Made In 3D
+ABS match Made In 3D

-“The enhanced performance of these parts in service is a credit to
+“The enhanced performance of these parts in service is a credit to the rigorous engineering,

 manufacturing, and post-production testing put in place by the team participating in this endeavour,”